How to Safely Get Up from the Floor After a Fall: A Guide for Seniors

 If you’re not seriously injured, roll onto your side.
 Bring your arms up to support your head and push yourself gently until you are resting on your side.
 This transition reduces strain on your body and helps prepare for the next movement.

 Once you’re on your side, use your hands to push yourself up to a hands-and-knees position.
 Keep your head up and back straight to maintain balance and prevent dizziness.
-If you experience any difficulty here, stay in position and take deep breaths until you’re ready to proceed.
+If you experience difficulty here, stay in position and take deep breaths until you’re ready to proceed.

 When you’ve reached the sturdy object, move into a kneeling position.
 Place both hands flat on the seat of the chair.
 Ensure the chair is stable and not on wheels.

-With your hands still on the chair, bring one foot forward so that it’s flat on the floor.
+With your hands still on the chair, bring one foot forward so it’s flat on the floor.
 Keep your other knee on the ground for support.

 Using the strength of your arms and legs, carefully push yourself up to a standing position.
 Once you’re on your feet, take a moment to regain your balance before letting go of the chair.